 In 2005, Iris Mónica met seasoned Spanish writer and editor Francisco Vacas with whom she ran a bimonthly column at El Nuevo Día, Puerto Rico’s main newspaper.
 This was Vargas’ first experience writing for a general audience on topics related to science.
 With Francisco as her mentor and editor, the column, called “Ciencia Boricua”, garnered the Best New Column of the Year Award in 2006.
 For Vargas, the experience of working side by side with an editor of Francisco Vacas’ caliber, was “life changing.”

-In 2009, Vargas worked as staff member with Harvard Science, under the supervision of Pulitzer Prize winning journalist B.D.
+Vargas worked as staff member with Harvard Science, under the supervision of Pulitzer Prize winning journalist B.D.
 Colen.
-That same year, she completed a second master’s degree, this time in Science Writing, at the Massachusetts Institute of Technology (MIT) – an achievement which has been a source of pride for Vargas given that her mother tongue is Spanish, and not English.
+She completed a second master’s degree, this time in Science Writing, at the Massachusetts Institute of Technology (MIT) – an achievement which has been a source of pride for Vargas given that her mother tongue is Spanish, and not English.
 Amongst hundreds of applicants, she was one of only eight individuals chosen and was given a full scholarship award to undergo her studies.